 PART 1: Spotlight on Lux Semiconductors and flexible silicon wafers

 (EDITOR’S NOTE: This is the first article in a five-part series spotlighting the work of the second cohort of start-ups comprising Oak Ridge National Laboratory’s “Innovation Crossroads” initiative.
-They arrived in the area in May to begin their two-year effort to further advance their early stage energy-focuses companies.
+They arrived in the area in May to begin their two-year effort to further advance their early stage energy-focused companies.
 We will be running one article each week on these innovative companies.)

 By Tom Ballard, Chief Alliance Officer, PYA